 The Board of Directors does not have a policy on whether the roles of Chairman and CEO should be separate or combined.
 Following the September 1, 2021 appointment of Robert A. Whitman as Executive Chairman and Chairman of the Board and Paul S. Walker as Chief Executive Officer, these roles are no longer combined.
-Drawing on Mr. Whitman's capabilities, broad experience, and extensive knowledge of the Company and its operations, his responsibilities as Executive Chairman have included:
+Effective September 1, 2023, Mr. Whitman transitioned from serving as the Executive Chairman and Chairman of the Board to serve solely as Chairman of the Board of Directors.
+We believe Mr. Whitman's leadership and previous experience with the Company and its operations enable him to provide meaningful contributions in the Chairman role.